MatthewZMD/.emacs.d/README.md

 2. Clone this repo to `HOME` or `~/` path using [git](https://git-scm.com/) and update all the submodules.

     ```bash
+    cd ~
     git clone --recurse-submodules -j8 https://github.com/MatthewZMD/.emacs.d.git
     cd .emacs.d
     ```
 3. Ensure a stable connection to Melpa Packages, then open Emacs.
 4. Enter `y` when prompted with `Auto-update packages now?`, wait for all packages to install.
-5. In your favorite browser, `Ctrl-F Prerequisite` through this webpage and follow the **Prerequisite** instructions.
+5. In your favorite browser, `Ctrl-f Prerequisite` through this README and follow the **Prerequisite** instructions.
 6. Restart Emacs.